On the nature of jets from a main sequence companion at the onset of common envelope evolution: Introduction

 Based on the arguments listed above for PNe, as well as other systems, like intermediate-luminosity optical transients (ILOTs) and supernova impostors, I argued in \cite{Soker2020Galax} that main sequence stars in binary systems can accrete mass at a high rate from an accretion disk and launch jets, and that such high mass accretion rates can take place in the CEE phase, in particular at the onset of the CEE, including a possible grazing envelope evolution (GEE) phase.
 In this paper I examine a possible flow structure that allows a main sequence star to accrete mass and launch jets.

-Several CEE studies consider jets from a neutron star (NS) companion (e.g., \citealt{ArmitageLivio2000, Chevalier2012, MorenoMendezetal2017, LopezCamaraetal2019, Schreieretal2019inclined, LopezCamaraetal2020MN, Hilleletal2022FB, LopezCamaraetal2022, Soker2022Rev, Schreieretal2023}).
+Several CEE studies consider jets from a neutron star (NS) companion (e.g., \citealt{ArmitageLivio2000, Chevalier2012, MorenoMendezetal2017, LopezCamaraetal2019, Schreieretal2019inclined, LopezCamaraetal2020MN, Hilleletal2022FB, Soker2022Rev, Schreieretal2023}).
 Other consider jets that a main sequence companion in a CEE launches (e.g., \citealt{ShiberSoker2018, Shiberetal2019, LopezCamaraetal2022, Zouetal2022}).
 It is much more difficult to envision the launching of jets by a main sequence companion in a CEE than by a NS or a black hole (BH) because the accretion flow structure onto a main sequence star in a CEE differs from that onto NS/BH in two significant manners.
 (1) NSs and BHs have much smaller radii than a main sequence star and therefore a centrifugally supported disk is formed around a NS/BH in a CEE according to the above studies (but see \citealt{MurguiaBerthieretal2017} for difficulties).
 This is not the case for a main sequence star accreting mass during a CEE because of its much larger radius.
 (2) The accreted mass onto a NS/BH in a CEE loses energy in neutrinos, and the energy of the accreted mass onto a BH can in addition be accreted by the BH.
 The accretion process onto a main sequence star in a CEE has no energy sinks.

 \cite{Shiberetal2016} study the removal of accretion energy from accretion disks by magnetic fields.
 They argue that this might allow a high mass accretion rate onto main sequence stars, up to $\approx 10^{-2} M_\odot \yr^{-1}$ for solar type stars, and up to $\approx 1 M_\odot \yr^{-1}$ for very massive main sequence stars.
 In the present study I consider the case of sub-Keplerian accretion flow that forms an accretion belt rather than a centrifugally-supported accretion disk (section \ref{sec:DiskToBelt}) and where the energy removal is by the jets even when the role of magnetic fields is small (section \ref{sec:AccretionFlow}).
 The flow structure that I study might facilitate the launching of jets by a main sequence star in a CEE, at least while the main sequence companion spirals-in in the outer zones of the giant envelope where the flow is not in a steady state (section \ref{sec:Timescales}).
-In section \ref{sec:Summary} I discuss the implications of such an accretion process that launches jets.